wlads/reefpoints/source/posts/2014-11-28-ember-wish-list.md

 This would allow even further shrinking of the initial applicaiton footprint.
 Only include what is necessary, async load other assets.
 This creates the illusion of speed which is just as good as actual speed.
+You will have the trade-off of periodic sections of your app with a longer than normal loading state, but that should only happen once per application instance.

 ### Wishes to reality